Cologne City Guide – all you need to know about visiting this beautiful city on the Rhine in Germany.

 Cologne is perfect for all

-Many people go to Cologne for the Christmas Markets, which is a wonderful time to visit.
+Many people go to Cologne for the Christmas markets, which is a wonderful time to visit.
 Also, it’s a great place to enjoy a relaxing romantic getaway or a fun-filled trip with a group of friends.
 It’s a perfect solo getaway too.
 I came here by myself and had a very chilled out time.
 History buffs will love it as will food and drink aficionados.
 Additionally, if you enjoy thermal baths, you are in for a treat.
 It’s also a very family-friendly city with plenty of museums and activities and entertainment options to keep the children happy.
-I try to over off of these in this Cologne City Guide.
+I cover all of these in this Cologne City Guide.

 Cologne City Guide practical information